ayush4ise/Collaborative-Last-Mile-Delivery/README.md

 - SE3 - more than 1 vehicles can be assigned in the case of exchanged customers

+## FINDINGS

+Commit "current code does better for A3" has better results for A3, but not the same as the paper.
+Kindly analyze the cause later.

 Omitted Variables from Original Problem Formulation: (Which the paper takes inspiration from)